xvik/gradle-prod-frontend-plugin/README.md

 NOTE: it would be **a bad idea** to run plugin on folder inside sources simply because plugin *modifies files*

+#### CSS imports

+WARNING: Be careful with css imports (`@import url('http://somewhere.com/style.css')`) - in current implementation such relative css files would be downloaded, but *would not be checked for links inside it* (not processed as root css files).
+So, if such imported file would contain relative links, they will not work properly (no problems with absolute links).

+There are two easy workarounds:

+1. Move such css import inside html file (declare it as root resource)
+2. Add url to download exclusions (to preserve resource loading from remote url)

+Of course, it is possible to implement complete css processing, but I don't see much need in it now.
+If you require it, please create a new issue with situation description.

 #### Templates